Andy Lamey

 La Jolla, CA 92093-0119

-I am a teaching professor in the philosophy department at the University of California, San Diego.
-This site provides information about my teaching and research, which generally focus on applied ethics, political philosophy and a bit of ethics.
+I’m a teaching professor (full) in the philosophy department at the University of California, San Diego.
+This site provides information about my research and teaching, which generally focus on applied ethics, political philosophy and a bit of ethics.

 Before you go, consider a polite Canadian request to read my latest book, The Canadian Mind: Essays on Writers and Thinkers.